It’s illegal for a bill collector to harass you — and you have the right to report them.

 - In person

-Debt collectors may use one or a combination of these contact methods to get in touch with you but there are also legal rights and limitations to the amount of contact they can have with you.
+Debt collectors may use one or a combination of these contact methods to get in touch with you, but the US government sets legal limitations on when and how often they contact you.

 The Federal Trade Commission (FTC) has a general guide to the conditions and requirements debt collectors should meet when dealing with individuals.
 It’s a good idea to refer to this information if you think the contact you receive is unreasonable.

-If written, phone or face-to-face contact does not lead to an agreement between you and the debt collector, they have two other options:
+If written, phone or face-to-face contact does not lead to an agreement between you and the debt collector or collection agency, they have two other options:

 Confrontation by a debt collector can be intimidating, so it’s important to know exactly what your rights are if they ever contact you.
 Some of the key things to keep in mind include:

 - Privacy.
 Debt collectors can’t let other people know about your situation without your permission.
 That means they can’t reveal that they’re debt collectors to anyone else connected to you in person, over the phone or on social media.
 In fact, if they use social media or email to contact you, they must be reasonably sure the account is private.
 If you ever believe a debt collector has violated your privacy you can report it to the Consumer Financial Protection Bureau (CFPB).

-- Behavior.
+- Polite behavior.
 Debt collectors should always treat you with respect and be polite.
-It’s illegal for debt collectors to force, trespass, intimidate or harass you, and they can’t make false statements about you or the debt you owe.
+It’s illegal for debt collectors to intimidate, threaten or harass you, and they can’t make false statements about you, the debt you owe or how they plan to collect.

 - Negotiations.
 You have a right to discuss your circumstances with the debt collector and to suggest reasonable repayment terms.
 You also have a right to request they only speak to your attorney.